 Not only is this video very technical and difficult to play, it extremely unique.
 I had never seen anything like this before and that’s why the video has gotten over 1.2 million views.
 Notice that the audio isn’t the greatest, the camera is zoomed in way too far, and looks like it was made in just a few minutes.
 Quality doesn’t matter if the content is amazing.
 Creating original and unique videos is the key to becoming a successful drummer on YouTube.

 How To Make Drum Videos – Good Cameras For Filming YouTube Videos

 If you want to make YouTube videos to grow your fans as a drummer, you’ll need a camera.
-Obviously you could use your phone’s camera, but I believe you need something a little more high quality.
+Obviously, you could use your phone’s camera, but I believe you need something a little more high quality.
 I personally recommend buying a GoPro Hero6 to record drum videos.
-Not only does this camera take excellent video, the audio sounds great for a camera.
+Not only does this camera take excellent video, but the audio also sounds great for a camera.
 I have two of these cameras, one mounted above me and one mounted to a cymbal stand.
 I also use a Cannon T3i for a wide shot out in front.

 - GoPro HERO6 Black Camera - The Frame - Rechargeable Battery - Curved Adhesive Mount - Flat Adhesive Mount - Mounting Buckle - USB-C Cable - GoPro 1 Year Limited Warranty - elfieWand Bluetooth Selfie Stick - 32GB SDHC Caed

 - QuikStories Enabled - HERO6 Black sends your footage to your phone where the app transforms it into an awesome edited video automatically.

 - 2x the Performance - With 4K60 and 1080p240 video, HERO6 Black delivers 2x the performance compared to HERO5 Black.